apitrace/apitrace/BUGS.markdown

     ...
     (gdb) bt

-On Linux, to trace an application inside gdb the `LD_PRELOAD` environment variable should be set from within gdb like:
+On Linux, to trace an application inside gdb invoke apitrace as:

-    gdb --ex 'set exec-wrapper env LD_PRELOAD=/path/to/glxtrace.so' --args application arg1 ...
+    apitrace trace --verbose --debug application arg1 ...

 See also more detailed and Distro specific instructions: